RabeetaN/Propositional-models/README.md

 Type "python3 main.py" and enter*

-Enter a set of propositional sentences separated by commas
+Enter a set of propositional sentences separated by commasfollowing the symtax as instructed